 In User EXEC mode, you can ping, telnet to a remote device, and show some basic information.

 Type the command and press Enter:

-- enable to access Privileged EXEC mode (Privileged EXEC Mode on Page 137). - exit to logout. - ? to see the command list. - list to review the User EXEC mode commands and corresponding options.
+- enable to access Privileged EXEC mode (Privileged EXEC Mode on Page 143).

+- exit to logout.

+- ? to see the command list.